 Yes, you may withdraw during the first 28 days of your course without penalty.
 You will need to contact your VLACS instructor and SNHU to finalize your drop request.

 Withdrawing after the 28-day grace period will result in a withdrawal/failing (W/F) on your transcript.
-You are expected to stay on pace or you may be dropped from the course if you are not submitting the minimum assignments each according to Suggested Pacing in Genius each week.
+You are expected to stay on pace or you may be dropped from the course if you are not submitting the minimum assignments each according to the suggested pacing each week.
+Additionally, if you withdraw or are dropped from your course, there is not the option for reinstatement.

 I dropped the course, can I receive a refund?